Rocketmakers/api-hooks/docs/hooks.md

   )
 }
 ```
 The above will log a refresh request against all cache keys associated with the `getUser` endpoint.
 Any instances that are mounted on screen will refresh immediately, and any cache that is not currently used by a mounted component will be invalidated, forcing a re-fetch the next time it is requested.
-(This behaviour is the same as refetch queries [below](#advanced-refetch-query-management).)
+(This behaviour is the same as [refetch queries](caching.md#refetch-queries---keeping-the-state-valid).)

 For more flexibility, an object can be passed to `refetchAllQueries` specifying alternative parameters to be used with any immediate refetch, if not passed, the last used parameters will be re-sent.
 Alternatively, an array of object can also be passed allowing this function to re-fetch on **specific cache keys only**.